 Benny is on loan from Julia Petree.
 He joined our equine team in December of 2019.

 Barbara and Lewis Williamson

-Churro joined our herd in November of 2020.
+Clint joined our herd in June of 2022.

 Susan and Jared Patterson